 Q: How did it all start?

 A: Our founder, Veronica D’Souza, came up with the idea after visiting a women’s prison in Nairobi.
 The women told her that the main reason for their imprisonment was poverty.
-Most of them were there for committing non violent crimes because they wanted to provide for their children.
+Most of them were there for committing non-violent crimes because they wanted to provide for their children.
 At the same time, they were making small crafts like knitting sweaters and teddy-bears.
-Without access to good materials, skills-training or a market on the outside, they didn’t get to sell their products.
-When they left prison , they were further marginalized and impoverished and many of their children had been left to grow up without a provider, continuing the poverty cycle.
+Without access to good materials, skills-training or a market on the outside, they did not get to sell their products.
+When they left prison, they were further marginalized and impoverished, while many of their children had been left to grow up without a provider, continuing the poverty cycle.

 Q: How do you select your materials?

-A: The main aspects that define our material choices are quality, sustainability and durability.
-We work with high quality silk, lyocell and alpaca wool, as these are timeless in style and long lasting.
-We make sure to only use the finest natural fibres that are native to the regions in which we manufacture, and to test them for quality assurance to make sure that the quality of our final products is durable.
+A: The main aspects that define our material choices are quality, sustainability, and durability.
+We work with high-quality silk, lyocell, and alpaca wool, as these are timeless in style and long-lasting.
+We make sure to only use the finest natural fibers that are native to the regions in which we manufacture, and to test them for quality assurance to make sure that the quality of our final products is durable.

 Q: How sustainable is alpaca wool?

-A: Alpaca wool is a high quality material that stands the test of time.
-We make sure not to blend materials, so all our alpaca wool products are 100% monofibre, and contain the various properties specific to this material: lightweight, thermo-regulating and self cleansing.
-Not only do alpacas have a lighter footprint than sheep, they also have a very fine and light fleece that resists harsh climates.
+A: Alpaca wool is a high-quality material that stands the test of time.
+We make sure not to blend materials, so all our alpaca wool products are 100% monofibre, and contain the various properties specific to this material: lightweight, thermo-regulating, and self-cleansing.
+Not only do alpacas have a lighter footprint than sheep, but they also have a very fine and light fleece that resists harsh climates.
 This explains the durability and versatility of alpaca wool.
 The alpacas are not harmed when shorn once a year.
 Actually, the fleece is removed prior to the summer months, which helps to avoid heat stress for the animals.

 Q: What impact do you have on women in prison?

-A: Most people who are in prison today barely make any money, and they and their families are left without an income for many years, spiraling further into the poverty that got them there.
+A: Most people who are in prison today barely make any money, and they and their families are left without an income for many years, spiraling further into the poverty that got them there in the first place.
 We want to help change that.
 We offer training for women in prison to learn new skills, as well as job opportunities with salaries that match market rates, so they can sustain themselves and send money home for their families, creating a better life.
-We run high production facilities within prisons, and work with a dedicated team.
+We run high production facilities within prisons and work with a dedicated team.
 Essentially, we work with women wishing to contribute and participate to have an activity despite their imprisonment.
-This fosters self-worth, integrity and dignity.
+This fosters self-worth, integrity, and dignity.